marbetschar/marco.betschart.name/areas/knowledge-management/README.md

 Sometimes this is also referred to as Personal Knowledge Management (PKM).
 {% endhint %}

-Here you'll find more information about my insights to Personal Knowledge Mangement along with the methods and applications which proved to be working well for me:
+In this area you'll find more information about my insights to Personal Knowledge Mangement along with the methods and applications which proved to be working well for me:

 {% page-ref page="the-para-method.md" %}